BordiniAmaral/Temptation_Inequality/README.md

   Main.py is the main file, calling all others

-  Calibration.py conducts a blunt force GMM calibration of parameters x0, gamma1 and gamma2
+  Calibration.py conducts a minimum distance estimation of parameters x0, gamma1 and gamma2

   Graphics.py executes some auxiliary calculations and plot resulting equilibrium stats